MiquelNasarre/FourierS2/README.md

 Therefore the Fourier project is built as an application of the previously mentioned repository.
 The main file just calls the creation of a _Fourier_ class, which creates the window and runs it, calling the main loop until the window is closed.
-Lets make a brief run through all its files before getting into its features.
+Lets make a brief run through all the _Fourier_ project files.

 - **Fourier.cpp / Fourier.h:** As mentioned this is the center class of our application.
 It is set to run at 60fps, and every frame it processes all input events, and calls all the other functions needed to dysplay accordingly.
 The _processEvents_